Updated For Kodi 18!

-Need help setting up Kodi on your TV Box, PC, or another device?
-Then this is the ultimate guide for you.
+Need help setting up Kodi on your Android TV streaming box, PC, or another device?
+If you are a beginner and don’t know where to start, this is the complete setup Kodi guide for you.

-The original Kodi Setup Guide for Kodi 16 Jarvis was one of the most popular posts on this site.
-Now, I’ve updated it for all you Kodi 18 users.
-But don’t worry if you are using an older version of Kodi; this guide will still help you.
+Our original Kodi setup guide for Kodi 16 Jarvis was one of the most popular posts on this site.
+Now, I’ve updated it for all of you Kodi 19 users.
+Don’t worry if you are using an older version of Kodi; this guide will still help you.
 The software under the hood is mostly the same.

-The best thing about Kodi is that there are so many different options and tweaks you can do to really make it your own – from different skins, different backgrounds, and of course, third-party add-ons.
+The best thing about Kodi is that there are so many different options and tweaks you can do to make it your own – different skins, different backgrounds, and of course, third-party Kodi add-ons.

-Kodi has a great community of users and developers, and there is the Kodi Wiki.
-Those are going to be amazing resources as you start using it, and even for tweaking your Kodi setup down the road.
+Kodi has a great community of Kodi users and developers, and there is the Kodi Wiki, as well.
+Those are going to be amazing resources as you get started, and even for tweaking your Kodi setup down the road.

-But, for newcomers, finding your way around the forums can be challenging, and the Kodi community seems to assume quite a bit of existing knowledge.
+For brand new users, though, finding your way around the forums can be challenging, and the Kodi community seems to assume quite a bit of existing knowledge that you won’t have yet.

-This article should give you the basic information you need about Kodi to get set up and watching, and then you can take on the Kodi Wiki and Forums to maximize your Kodi experience.
+This article should give you the basic information you need about Kodi to get set up and watch, and then you can take on the Kodi Wiki and forums to maximize your Kodi experience.

 How This Kodi Setup Guide Is Organized

 If you’re starting from scratch, you can read this guide from start to finish and end up with a complete installation.
-Or, you can use the hyperlinks below to jump to the sections you want, and ignore the rest.
+If you’ve done some initial setup and want to improve it or see what you’re missing, you can use the hyperlinks below to jump to the sections you want and ignore the rest.
 It’s OK.
 My feelings won’t be hurt.

-Keep in mind, though, that no matter what Kodi setup guide you read, you’re always going to have to tweak it a bit to suit your own needs.
+Keep in mind, though, that no matter what Kodi setup guide you read, you’re always going to want to tweak it a bit to suit your own needs.

 Oh…and don’t worry about making any mistakes along the way.
 You can always reset Kodi and start with a clean slate if you mess up.